Migrating Dynamics 365 On-Premise to Cloud: Escaping the SSIS Bottleneck with JSONata

 We implemented the entire mapping logic as a single, declarative YAML file powered by JSONata (a lightweight query and transformation language).

 It is much easier to find how you are transforming a specific attribute by just using Cmd+F in your text editor.
-Furthermore, these mappings dictated row-level ETL logic—instructing the binary exactly when to skip a malformed CSV row, when to run a strict insert, and when to upsert based on existing Alternate Keys.
+These mappings dictated row-level ETL logic—instructing the binary exactly when to skip a malformed CSV row, when to run a strict insert, and when to upsert based on existing Alternate Keys (which also made the binary idempotent—you could re-run it safely without creating duplicates).

 entity: "account"